What is a registered psychologist?

 In November 2006, new Medicare items were introduced for psychological treatment by registered psychologists.
-The service will provide considerable assistance to people who require these services allowing them greater access to counselling and other psychological services.
+The service provides considerable assistance to people who require these services allowing them greater access to counselling and other psychological services.

 Can I claim a Medicare rebate for my appointments with a psychologist?

-To claim a Medicare rebate for psychological services, you must have a special kind of referral from your GP, a psychiatrist or a paediatrician, which is called a Mental Health Treatment Plan
+To claim a Medicare rebate for psychological services, you must have a special kind of referral from your GP, a psychiatrist or a paediatrician, as well as a Mental Health Treatment Plan.

 How many sessions with a psychologist am I entitled to?